YonatanMor/rooms/README.md

 ## Main components

-1. `_index.tsx`: Host most of the server side code, in charge of DB communications
+1. `_index.tsx`: Host most of the server side code and in charge of DB communications
 2. `table.tsx`: Responsible for handling the cleint side data and table fontend UI
 3. `event-dialog.tsx`: Displays the form interface and hnadle API calls to server